nenasedk/pRTJOSS/paper.md

 # Summary

-The `petitRADTRANS` (pRT) codebase has undergone significant updates since its initial publication in @molliere2019.
+`petitRADTRANS` (pRT) is a fast radiative transfer code used for computing emission and transmission spectra of exoplanet atmospheres.
+These spectra can be used as a forward model for fitting data using monte carlo techniques, commonly referred to as an atmospheric retrieval.
-A retrieval module combining the pRT spectrum calculations with the `MultiNest` [@feroz2008; @feroz2009; @feroz2013] and `Ultranest` [@buchner2014] samplers has been included to streamline retrievals of exoplanet atmospheres in emission and transmission.
+The retrieval module of pRT combines fast pRT with the `MultiNest` [@feroz2008; @feroz2009; @feroz2013] and `Ultranest` [@buchner2014] nested sampling codes, allowing for fast atmospheric retrievals on a large range of different types of exoplanet data.

-SUMMARY HERE

 # Statement of need

-Retrievals are important.
-Faster sampling using nested sampling.
-Unique in ability to do c-k, line by line, transmission and emission, or any combination thereof.
-Widely used in the community (e.g. ...)
+Atmospheric retrievals are a cornerstone of exoplanet atmospheric characterisation. pRT is a powerful and user-friendly tool, and is unique in its abilities to characterise exoplanets in both emission and transmission.
+Various thermal structures, chemistry and cloud parameterisations and opacity calculation methods (correlated-k and line-by-line) can be combined and used to statistically identify the most favoured model for a given atmosphere.
+With increasing volumes of both ground- and space-based spectra available, it is necessary for exoplanet researchers to have access to a range of characterisation tools.

 # petitRADTANS Retrieval Module

-Brief Intro
+The `Retrieval` module combines the `RadTrans` forward modelling class with a nested sampler via a likelihood function to perform an atmospheric retrieval.
+Datasets, priors and other retrieval hyper parameters are set through the `RetrievalConfig` class, while the `models` module includes a range of complete atmospheric models that can be fit to the data.
+Users can also define their own model function, making use of temperature profiles from the `physics` module and chemistry parameterisations from the `chemistry` module.

 Multiple datasets can be included into a single retrieval, with each dataset receiving its own `RadTrans` object used for the radiative transfer calculation, allowing for highly flexible retrievals where multiple spectral resolutions, wavelength ranges and even atmospheric models can be combined in a single retrieval.
 Each dataset can also receive scaling factors (for the flux, uncertainties or both), error inflation factors and offsets.
-Several atmospheric models are built into the `models` module, allowing for a wide range of P-T, cloud and chemistry parameterizations.
-These models are used to compute a spectrum $\vec{S}$, which is convolved to the instrumental resolution and binned to the wavelength bins of the data using a custom binning function to account for non-uniform bin sizes.
+The model functions are used to compute a spectrum $\vec{S}$, which is convolved to the instrumental resolution and binned to the wavelength bins of the data using a custom binning function to account for non-uniform bin sizes.
 The resulting spectrum compared to the data with flux $\vec{F}$ and covariance $\mathbf{C}$ in the likelihood function:
 \begin{equation}\label{eqn:loglike}
     -2\log\mathcal{L} = \left(\vec{S}-\vec{F}\right)^{T}\mathbf{C}^{-1}\left(\vec{S}-\vec{F}\right) + \log\left(2\pi\det\left(\mathbf{C}\right)\right).